 Bear in mind that every mile you put into your legs in the dank cold of winter is worth two in the sunshine.
 Fact.

 We do all know about layering by now don’t we?
-A base layer isn’t just there to keep you warm, but by wicking any sweat you do work up away from your skin, it stops the moisture having a cooling effect when you stop.
+A base layer isn’t just there to keep you warm, but also to wick any sweat you do work up away from your skin.
+It helps minimise the cooling effect the moisture that’s built up has when you stop.
 The best fibres disperse it over a wider surface on the outside so that it can dry faster.

 You can go with merino wool or manmade fibre for base layers.
 Merino, as you might expect from its sheepy origins has instant snuggle factor – it also has the (not to be underestimated) virtue of staying pong-free for a long time.